COR1999/WikiMusic/README.md

     7. When i was implementing the animations i had some problems with it working on mobile but after looking up a few threads i found a solution
     8. I tried to get the application to work on safari on mobile but couldn't seem to get it working properly there is overflow and I couldn't seem to get rid of this.
 I changed the size of the buttons and this didn't change it on other devices and browsers the buttons wrapped but on safari it didn't.
 I ran my css through an autoprefixer but this didn't seem to fix the problem
     9. When you search in that charts and u have it showing 25 songs the page shows blank html space.
+    10. When i started the project i tried many different apis including deezer and spotify's api but wasnt able to use theae because they required a back end server

 ## Deployment
 I used a local host and once I was happy I committed to github to check that everything ran smoothly there as well.